-The primary role of Beaufort Securities’ Analysts acting in a ‘Retail’ capacity is to provide investment recommendations on companies which they research.
+The primary role of Beaufort Securities’ Analysts acting in a ‘Retail’ capacity is to provide investment recommendations on companies which they research, be they companies which the firm proposes to deal in as principal for subsequent distribution to its retail client base, or to provide research for the Marketing division to identified shareholders in listed companies with a view to those shareholders potentially becoming private clients of Beaufort Securities.
 The Analysts may also provide recommendations and tips to Sales and Trading staff together with information and advice to Beaufort Securities’ investment clients.

 The role of the Analyst acting in ‘Corporate Finance and Institutional Sales’ capacity is to assist in soliciting for and retaining Corporate Finance or Corporate Broking business by participating in pitches to current or prospective clients, and screening of potential corporate finance clients or potential deals as part of the due diligence process.

 The Corporate Finance and Institutional Sales Analysts may attend road shows, or meetings between investors, investment clients and corporate finance and broking clients, in order to answer questions or provide advice to corporate clients regarding aspects of a proposed transaction.
 However, they may not actively participate in client marketing road shows or act in such a way as to appear that they were acting on behalf of the company concerned.